-dpdkinfo -b vs. cat /proc/net/bonding/bond0
+Figure 5.15 DPDK Info )(-b vs. cat /proc/net/bonding/bond0)

-Basically now you can have same information as of linux kernel bond0, such as bonding mode, transmit hash policy, system MAC and aggregator information, etc. In this example the current bonding mode is 802.3AD dynamic link aggregation, indicating LACP protocol is configured between compute and peer device (in our environment it’s a TOR switch).
-The Transmit Hash Policy shows Layer 3+4 (IP Addresses + UDP Ports) transmit load balancing, which the bond allows for traffic to a particular network peer to span multiple slaves for load balancing purpose.
+Basically you can have same information as a Linux kernel bond0, such as bonding mode, transmit hash policy, system MAC and aggregator information, etc. In this example the current bonding mode is 802.3AD dynamic link aggregation, indicating the LACP protocol is configured between compute and peer devices (in our environment it’s a TOR switch).
+The Transmit Hash Policy shows Layer 3+4 (IP Addresses + UDP Ports) transmit load balancing, which the bond allows for traffic to a particular network peer to span multiple clients for load balancing purpose.
 This is achieved by calculating a hash value for each packet from the IP addresses and UDP ports in the outer header of the packet, and then distributing the packet based on the hash value.

-The commmand outupt also displays each member(slave) link’s information, its current driver, MAC address, up/down status, etc.
+The command outupt also displays each member link’s information, its current driver, MAC address, up/down status, etc.

 Since LACP is running, for each member link LACP parameters are displayed.
 Another way to show this information is with -l|--lacp option: